 It started as a whisper: a little voice in my head telling me to do the thing I already knew I needed to do.
-The whisper ebbed and flowed in its frequency—with each bout of heightened OCD, anxiety or depression; with each issue in a relationship I didn’t quite know how to face; with the very steady rise of self-doubt in my head, all throughout the middle years of my twenties.
+The whisper ebbed and flowed in its frequency—with each bout of heightened OCD, anxiety, or depression; with each issue in a relationship I didn’t quite know how to face; with the very steady rise of self-doubt in my head, all throughout the middle years of my twenties.
 It started softly, and it grew in urgency as time passed by—this little voice in my head, the one telling me I needed to go to therapy.

 I gently tucked the idea of it under the rug each time it arose in my mind, avoiding making an appointment like the plague.
-Because it was too hard to find a therapist; because the mere thought of opening up to a perfect stranger made my chest tight and hands clammy; because the depths of depression does not tend to be the easiest place from which to make decisions and appointments and to, generally speaking, advocate for your own well-being!!
+Because it was too hard to find a therapist; because the mere thought of opening up to a perfect stranger made my chest tight and my hands clammy; because the depths of depression does not tend to be the easiest place from which to make decisions and appointments and to, generally speaking, advocate for your own well-being!!
 I was terrified, I was overwhelmed, and for years I convinced myself I was fine without it.
 (I wasn’t, though.
 I was only pretending to be.)

-And then, one day this past fall—thanks to some very good and generous advice from a social media friend—I called, I finally made the appointment.
-I’ve been in therapy for three and a half months now—weekly sessions that I sometimes Do Not Want to Go To, and am sometimes Desperate to Go To.
+And then, one day this past fall—thanks to some very good and generous advice from a social media friend—I finally called and made the appointment.
+I’ve been in therapy for three and a half months now—weekly sessions that I sometimes Do Not Want to Go To and am sometimes Desperate to Go To.
 In some appointments I have breakthroughs; in some appointments I have mini-breakthroughs; in some appointments, I feel like I learn nothing big at all.
 But I’m realizing that every single one is worth it, if only because they all make me—a person who does not open up easily—remember that I’m worth being heard, that my feelings and opinions matter and are warranted.

-Therapy has led to numerous very vulnerable conversations with friends about their own experiences with therapists, about their own mental health struggles—conversations I doubt we ever would have delved into had we not had the middle ground of this one shared experience from which to start.
+Therapy has led to numerous vulnerable conversations with friends about their own experiences with therapists, about their own mental health struggles—conversations I doubt we ever would have delved into had we not had the middle ground of this one shared experience from which to start.
 You know that thing they say about how vulnerability begets vulnerability?
 It is very true, folks.
 And there is a deep, deep comfort that can come from having these conversations, from realizing you’re not alone.

 In therapy, I’m learning what my patterns are, and I’m ever so steadily figuring out how to change them.
 I’m learning how to process the things I’d swept aside for many, many years.
-I’m learning that whatever swirl of opposing feelings are present within me on any given day are okay; that we all contain multitudes, that it’s fine + good to feel things deeply.
+I’m learning that whatever swirl of opposing feelings are present within me on any given day are okay; that we all contain multitudes; that it’s fine and good to feel things deeply.
 I’m learning that I am not my thoughts and that I don’t have to give them nearly as much credence as I have in the past.
 I am learning a lot of things, okay!!

-Some therapy appointments have broken me down completely, but…in a good way?
+Some therapy appointments have broken me down completely, but… in a good way?
 If that makes any sense?
 They’ve knocked down my firmly built walls so immeasurably, so much more than I ever allow in my day-to-day life.
 Those appointments have taught me the most of all.

 There’s one session in particular that comes to mind.
 It was the Monday after Thanksgiving weekend, the latter two days of which I had spent dealing with A Lot of Anxiety.
 And on that Monday morning, said anxiety only amplified.
 It was a mix of work and OCD symptoms and lack of sleep and general stress and I felt awful, all morning long—a unique blend of anxiety I had never really experienced before.
 I was exhausted, I found it hard to form sentences, I had chills, every body part felt simultaneously jittery and tense, it was hard to focus on any one thing: the works.
 I remember feeling like I was falling apart.